-The Association's registered office, which is also its principal place of business, is Block 12 Lot 25 Sta.
-Monica Subd., Matain, Subic, and Zambales.
+The Association's registered office, which is also its principal place of business, is Block 12, Lot 25, Sta.
+Monica Subdivision, Matain, Subic, Zambales.

-The accompanying financial statements of the Association were authorized and approved for issue by the Board of Trustees (BOT) on April 13, 2016.
+The accompanying financial statements of the Association were approved and authorized for issue by the Board of Trustees (BOT) on April 12, 2017.